Bhargav11234/Assessment/README.md

    - Given an array of integers and a target, return the starting and ending indices of a subarray that sums to the target.

 2. **Longest Substring with At Most K Distinct Characters**
-   - Use the sliding window technique and a hash map to find the length of the longest substring with at most `K` distinct characters.
+   - Use the Brute Force Approach  to find the length of the longest substring with at most `K` distinct characters.

 ---